atenaiis/Todo-list/README.md

 - To set Webpack and the dependencies run the command
 > `npm install`
 - Use your favorite browser to open the index.html file (located at the dist page)
+## Running tests

+This project contains Built tests using jest.
+To run the tests on your local machine you can run the following command on the project folder:
+ > `yarn test`

+ If you want to build customized tests, you should create new files or edit the files inside the tests/ folder.
+ The tests files should be always named with the extension .test.js To set the watch mode and keep tracking the tests continuously while you build it you can run
+> `yarn test-watch`

 ## Authors